Pastel hats, bags fit for Kardashians take over Cowboy Christmas

 The company has been showing at Cowboy Christmas for nearly 40 years.

-Boots start at about $500, feature custom touches, and are of higher quality than a basic boot, Dunlap explained.
+Boots start at about $500, feature custom touches and are of higher quality than a basic boot, Dunlap said.

 “Our boots are truly handmade,” Dunlap said.
 “They’re high quality and a little more upscale.”